cogent3/cogent3/doc/cookbook/annotation_db.rst

     import set_working_directory

+.. _anno_db:

 Annotation Databases
 --------------------

-This guide shows you how to use ``cogent3``'s annotation databases, which are in-memory SQLite databases, to store, query and manipulate the features (also known as annotations) of one or more biological sequences.
+This guide shows you how to use ``cogent3``'s annotation databases, which are in-memory SQLite databases, to store, query and manipulate the :ref:`howto-features` (also known as annotations) of one or more biological sequences.

-For more examples on how to use features see :ref:`intro_annotations`.

 What are the different types of ``AnnotationDb``?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^